dillonhafer/budgetal-rails/README.md

 $ npm run build
 ```

-Run webpack in hot-auto-reloading mode using script (to use it you have to add react_hot_assets partial from the layouts folder):
+Run webpack/rails in hot-auto-reloading mode using script (to use it you have to set the `hot` ENV var):

 ```
+$ hot=1 rails s
 $ npm run start-hot-dev
 ```